2019 Balakot airstrike: India

 Foreign diplomats from the United States, United Kingdom, Russia, Australia, Indonesia, Turkey, China, and six ASEAN nations were briefed by Indian foreign secretary Vijay Gokhale on the strike conducted.
 Arun Jaitley, the Indian cabinet minister of Finance stated two reasons, for Pakistan denying the effectiveness of the airstrike stating, "There are two plausible reasons.
 First, the Pakistan army had created a big aura about its prowess among Pakistanis, and it did not want its image dented."
 Jaitley noted that the second reason was more important, and stated "Had the Pakistan army admitted that our fighters bombed its buildings, the first question to be raised would have been: What was the extent of damage?
 Experts would have come for a survey of the buildings and asked about the people staying inside... then Pakistan would have had to reveal names of the Jaish fighters who died there."
-On April 2019, the Indian Minister of External Affairs of India Sushma Swaraj said no Pakistani soldiers or civilians were killed in the airstrike.
+In April 2019, the Indian Minister of External Affairs of India Sushma Swaraj said no Pakistani soldiers or civilians were killed in the airstrike.
 Pakistani Major General Asif Ghafoor welcomed this statement as "Finally the truth [has been revealed] under ground reality compulsions".